tc39/notes/meetings/2018-09/sept-26.md

 MM: For completeness, I'll mention a third option: include decorators, exclude export, and the toString would not be a strict substring of the source text.
 But I hate that.

-TOD: Prior art makes a strong argument.
+TDE: Prior art makes a strong argument.
 Are there problems with this particular ordering that have come up in Java or C#.

 BM: They have a different export mechanism, so it's hard to compare.